Bat-er safe than sorry is an old and very popular saying in our Transylvanian bat community.

 VPN providers are making a lot of fuss on their websites about the level of security their service provides.

 Our advice is not to believe these statements blindly.

-The purpose of using a VPN is to provide security and privacy.
+The purpose of using a VPN is to provide security, privacy, and the power to overcome internet censorship or even unblock streaming websites.
 Unfortunately, many VPNs, free or premium, do not work as advertised, resulting in you not being protected as well as you may think you are.

 In Transylvania we like to keep it safe, so we won’t feel sorry for ourselves in the end.

 Keep in mind that is relatively easy to test your VPN for any leaks.
 This allows you to make sure that you are getting the protection you want, and you pay for.

 So, don’t make your decisions on nice words and pompous statements.
 Take 1 minute from your time and test the performance of a VPN all by yourself!